Adding a Tag Group

-A Tag Group allows users to create a list of tags associated with the Mitsubishi Electric device.
+A tag group allows you to create a list of tags associated with a Mitsubishi Electric device.

 The items set in the tag group vary depending on the device.
-For details, please refer to the "List of Tag Settings Items" below.
+For details, please refer to the following table.

 Item |